-- 2 This Standard applies to all inventories, except: - (a) work in progress arising under construction contracts, including directly related service contracts (see LKAS 11 Construction Contracts); - (b) financial instruments (see LKAS 32 Financial Instruments: Presentation and LKAS 39 Financial Instruments: Recognition and Measurement); and - (c) biological assets related to agricultural activity and agricultural produce at the point of harvest (see LKAS 41 Agriculture). - 3 This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.
-When such inventories are measured at net realisable value, are recognised in profit or loss in the period of the change.
+- 2 This Standard applies to all inventories, except: - (a) [deleted] - (b) financial instruments (see LKAS 32 Financial Instruments: Presentation and SLFRS 9 Financial Instruments); and - (c) biological assets related to agricultural activity and agricultural produce at the point of harvest (see LKAS 41 Agriculture). - 3 This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.

+When such inventories are measured at net realisable value, changes in that value are recognised in profit or loss in the period of the change.